skypjack/entt/docs/md/entity.md

 particular storage, to avoid running into problems.
 For those interested, there are also alternative approaches, such as a single threaded tick for the registry warm-up, but these are not always applicable.<br/>
-In this case, no placeholders will be used since all storage exist.
+In this case, no placeholders are used since all storage exist.
 In other words, views never risk becoming _invalid_.

 # Beyond this document